Submitting jobs to the HEX Computer Farm

 exit

-Here is the job control file:
+Here is the job description file:

 universe = vanilla